+Cognitive Training.
 Other more domain-general approaches for inducing open-minded thinking include adaptive, cognitive training and neurofeedback.
 These approaches attempt to improve low-level cognitive mechanisms that underlie open-mindedness.
 For instance, one study focused on improving participants' 'metacognitive awareness' - which is also referred to as 'confidence calibration' or 'introspective ability' (Carpenter et al., 2019).
 Prior work has found that people who are dogmatic have impaired metacognitive abilities, which suggests that cognitive training that focuses on improving these abilities may be beneficial for boosting open-mindedness (Rollwage et al., 2018; Rollwage & Fleming, 2021).
-In the study by Carpenter et al., participants completed 8 sessions during which they completed a perceptual discrimination task and received feedback.
+In the study by Carpenter et al., online mTurk participants (n = 61) completed 8 sessions during which they completed a perceptual discrimination task and received feedback.
 In the intervention condition, participants received feedback with regards to the accuracy of their metacognitive judgments (i.e., the extent to which their confidence ratings aligned with their performance).
 In the control condition, participants received feedback about their task performance alone.
-The study found that only participants in the intervention condition showed improvements in their introspective abilities.
+The study found that only participants in the intervention condition showed improvements in their introspective abilities ( $d \approx 0.65$ ).
+Notably, this study uses a relatively small sample of online crowdworkers, and so the results should be viewed tentatively.

 Another cognitive training study used video games to improve participants' cognitive flexibility (Glass et al., 2013).
 This work may be relevant for increasing open-mindedness given that prior research has found that individuals with more extreme attitudes also exhibit cognitive inflexibility (Zmigrod, 2020).
-In the video game training study, participants in the intervention condition played a 'real-time strategy' video game called StarCraft, which required fast thinking and rapid switching between multiple information sources.
+In the video game training study (n = 72), participants in the intervention condition played a 'real-time strategy' video game called StarCraft, which required fast thinking and rapid switching between multiple information sources.
 Participants in the control condition played a 'life simulation' game called the Sims 2 over the course of 40 hours, which did not require the same kind of strategizing.
-The study found that participants in the intervention condition showed improvements in their cognitive flexibility.
+The study found that participants in the intervention condition showed improvements in their cognitive flexibility ( $d \approx 0.4$ ).

-The studies reviewed in this section thus far were conducted in highly controlled laboratory settings in which academics followed rigorous experimental protocols.
-However, when it comes to commercial brain training - which tends to consist of brief cognitive games that have been developed by companies - many researchers disagree about the extent to which they are effective, primarily because their effects do not often transfer to improved cognitive performance on other tasks (Owen et al., 2010; Simons et al., 2016).
+The studies reviewed in this section thus far are both tentative in nature, and much more academic work must be done to determine the benefits of cognitive flexibility training for open-mindedness.
+However, moving past research done within academia, it may also be relevant to consider the realm of commercial brain training - which tends to consist of brief cognitive games that have been developed by companies.
+Many researchers disagree about the extent to which these games are effective, primarily because their effects do not often transfer to improved cognitive performance on other tasks (Owen et al., 2010; Simons et al., 2016).
 Furthermore, to our knowledge, no published research has measured the impact of these low-level cognitive trainings on open-mindedness specifically (only on its underlying mechanisms).
 Thus, further work will be needed in order to determine whether these approaches are effective at boosting open-mindedness.